zdravkov/kendo-docs/api/javascript/dataviz/ui/map.md

 * dataItem - The dataItem used to create the symbol.
 * location - The location of the data point.

-The function return value must be a `kendo.dataviz.drawing.Shape`.
+The function return value must be a `kendo.drawing.Shape`.

 #### Example - Set default symbol for all bubble layers
     <div id="map"></div>